Information on this page is for customers in

 Siting and Environmental Notification Form Review

 The EFSB Petition Filing is part of the siting regulatory review process for an electric transmission line project.
-On December 17, 2019, Eversource received approval from the EFSB to construct the Sudbury to Hudson Reliability Project.
+On December 17, 2019, we received approval from the EFSB to construct the Sudbury to Hudson Reliability Project.
 The Massachusetts Supreme Judicial Court upheld the decision on June 25, 2021.

-On May 15, 2017, Eversource submitted an Environmental Notification Form (ENF) to the MEPA Office for review.
+On May 15, 2017, we submitted an Environmental Notification Form (ENF) to the MEPA Office for review.
 On June 12, 2017, the MEPA Office held a public site tour and scoping session for the project.

 For more information on the MEPA process, please visit their website.